Business As Usual

 - Expendables are perceived as unnecessary or unjustifiable.

 Where does your business fall in your customer’s mind?
 Are you an essential service?
 Do you sell an essential product?
-If not, will your customers stay loyal through the recession and be ready to support you when the market turns?
+Will your customers stay loyal through the recession?
+Will they be ready to support you when the market turns?

 Blue Corona also states that, “The trick to successful advertising during a recession lies in consumer psychology and emotion.
-A recession is a trying time to most consumers, and there is an undercurrent of fear, worry and stress beneath the surface.
+A recession is a trying time to most consumers.
+There is an undercurrent of fear, worry and stress beneath the surface.
 Research shows that ad campaigns that focus on emotional engagement tend to be more profitable than ad campaigns that focus on rational messages (such as low prices or special offers), even when times are tough.”

 See the full article here: https://www.bluecorona.com/blog/recession-marketing-strategies/

-We welcome the opportunity to discus with you options of how you can create a campaign with promotional products that will engage and keep your clients thinking of you during these challenging times.
+We welcome the opportunity to discus your options.
+Create a campaign with promotional products that will engage your clients.
+Keep them thinking of you during these challenging times.

 How Promotional Goods Can Help

-Are your staff or clients working from home suddenly trying to balance child-care with their jobs?
-Perhaps a branded pair of wireless earbuds for their phone would be appreciated to give them greater mobility in the home?
+Your staff or clients working from home trying to balance child-care with their jobs?
+Give them a branded pair of wireless earbuds for their phone.
+Give them greater mobility in the home and they will think of you?
 Or is it a branded blanket with a movie streaming gift card to cozy up with their kids during self-isolation?
-Maybe branded toilet paper or condoms would bring some levity to your current conversations?
-Our hand-sanitizer supplier is currently taking pre-bookings for their next shipment due in 45 days, FYI.
+Branded toilet paper or condoms would bring some levity to your current conversations?
+Pre book your hand-sanitizer next shipment due in 45 days.